andreabedini/cabal/doc/cabal-project.rst

     :default: False

-    If the compiler (e.g., GHC 7.10 and later) supports outputting OS native debug info (e.g., DWARF), setting ``debug-info: True`` will instruct it to do so.
+    If the compiler supports outputting OS native debug info (e.g., DWARF), setting ``debug-info: True`` will instruct it to do so.
 See the GHC wiki page on :ghc-wiki:`DWARF` for more information about this feature.

-    (This field also accepts numeric syntax, but until GHC 8.2 this didn't do anything.)

     The command line variant of this flag is ``--enable-debug-info`` and ``--disable-debug-info``.